 uMatrix allows you to block anything by using a deny/allow grid to block content from and to the domains of your choice.

-There is also a functionality to spoof the HTTP referer header for third-party website, which I did previously with an addon like ModifyHeaders to edit HTTP request headers or an addon like moz-rewrite to edit both request and response headers depending on the incoming and outgoing domain (addon not compatible anymore but if we still want to modify headers, we can use another addon or a tool like mitmproxy).
+uMatrix can also replace Cookie Monster (addon not supported anymore) by blocking cookies and there is a functionality to spoof the HTTP referer header for third-party website, which I used previously with an addon like ModifyHeaders to edit HTTP request headers or an addon like moz-rewrite to edit both request and response headers depending on the incoming and outgoing domain (addon not compatible anymore but if we still want to modify headers, we can use another addon like Header Editor or a tool like mitmproxy).

 – uBlock Origin / Adblock Plus: an adblocker like these could improve privacy by blocking third-party content but you may not need it if you already use a third-party requests blocker.
 It can still be useful to create or use existing filters, for example blocking an annoying content displayed on a web page or block some specific third-party URL like a tracker that is hosted on the same domain of the website your are visiting.